 The Centre for Clinical Interventions in Northbridge, Western Australia, has a 12 module program titled Shy No Longer- Coping with Social Anxiety.
 Working through these modules, in conjunction with professional support, may help address struggles with social anxiety. http://www.cci.health.wa.gov.au/resources/infopax.cfm?Info_ID=40

 See page on this website devoted to OCD

 Mind Over Mood, Greenberger and Padesky, 2nd Edition

 Dr. Alan Wolfelt, Center for Loss and Life Transition, has developed a useful and easy to read library of articles that many funeral homes and hospices incorporate on their website.
 If you do an internet search using the words 'Grief Words Library', you will find any number of links to websites that have the complete list of articles.

 Christian society doesn't often discuss the idea of lament.
-Our sadness, grief, frustration, anger over so many things that affect our daily walk in this life is often put aside, and we are encouraged to be happy, joyful, have faith etc. But God wants us to talk to Him about our laments, and as a faith family we need to be open to sitting with, and listening to, those who have struggles, as well as sharing our own struggles with others.
+Our sadness, grief, frustration, anger over so many things that affect our daily walk in this life is often put aside, and we are encouraged to be happy, joyful, have faith etc. God wants us to talk to Him about our laments as well as our joys, and as a faith family we need to be open to sitting with, and listening to, those who have struggles as well as sharing our own struggles with others.
 A beautifully written article by Rev. Dr. Reed Lessing in Concordia Theology addresses "On Living with the Laments" concordiatheology.org/2011/02/on-suffering-the-bible-and-preaching-part-2/

 National Center on Domestic and Sexual Violence - Hotline for Domestic Violence 1-800-799-SAFE (7233) Hotline for Sexual Assault 1-800-656-HOPE (4673) http://www.ncdsv.org/index.html